Meet the district Governing Board

 Charles “Chuck” Drake, Secretary

 Mr. Drake was appointed to the Governing Board April 21, 2011, by Gov. Rick Scott to represent Area 4, a region that extends from southern Putnam County to southern Indian River County.
 He was reappointed to a four-year term on March 27, 2015.
 Mr. Drake was elected secretary on Nov.
 12, 2014, and was re-elected on Nov.
-10, 2015.
+10, 2015, and Nov.
+15, 2016.
 Mr. Drake is a licensed professional geologist in Florida, Alabama and North Carolina, and is currently a vice president at Tetra Tech, Inc., a national engineering consulting firm.
 He has been employed as a hydrogeologist for almost 30 years.
 After graduating from the University of Florida, Mr. Drake began his career at the St. Johns River Water Management District, where his work focused primarily on protecting and allocating water resources based on the issuance of consumptive use permits.
 Since then, his professional work has focused on protecting water resources while ensuring that they are used to expand and enhance economic development.
 His expertise is in hydrogeology, groundwater resource evaluation, well and wellfield design and water use permitting that provides a solid foundation to support smart water management strategies that balance our need to protect the environment with our need to use resources.
 As a founding member of the Florida Association of Professional Geologists, he has worked to promote the profession of geology.
 He has served as president of the Florida Association of Professional Geologists and served for two years on the Advisory Board of the American Institute of Professional Geologists.

 Term of Appointment: April 2011–March 2019